Links in eBay item listings are very useful, but there are specific rules that sellers have to follow.

 What Links eBay Allows in Item Listings

-Any links that can lead either to a purchase or to direct communication between buyer and seller outside of eBay is forbidden.
+Any links that can lead either to purchase or to direct communication between buyer and seller outside of eBay is forbidden.

 There are numerous instances where linking is allowed.
 You can provide links to other pages of photos or photo galleries that give more detail about the item you're selling.
 You can link to a video that you've created, as long as it doesn't contain pornographic material.

 If you're selling a durable goods item for which specifications or reference manuals are important, you can provide direct links to these on manufacturers' customer support websites or on your own website.
 And you can link to pricing guides.
-For things like vehicles or collectibles, sellers can link to sites that provide value estimates of particular items that can help to inform buyers purchasing choices.
+For things like vehicles or collectibles, sellers can link to sites that provide value estimates of particular items that can help to inform buyers of purchasing choices.

 Links that connect your buyer to information about item warranties, shipping, insurance, escrow, a more detailed list of terms and conditions that could be included in your item description, and so on, are permitted.

 You can also link to other pages on eBay, like an About Me page (so long as it doesn't violate this set of links rules), eBay Store, your list of other eBay items for sale, or even eBay search results links that might be useful to your buyers.

 When Linking Is Forbidden